BrightScreenTV/IBTweaker/README.md

 `<font\\skey=\"font\"\\s(metaFont=\"|size=\")(.+)>`

 Save the file and when you open XCode (or if you have it open and you've loaded a storyboard being currently used) you'll see the UI updated with a new font.

+_Goal:_ To keep adding abilities to change more paramters to multiple items.